 In line with evaluation objectives, two questionnaires have to be handed out to the participants.
 Both questionnaires are available in the ANNEX to this manual addressed to all agents that participate in implementation activities, namely teachers and students.
 The basic purpose of these questionnaires, which should be duplicated as many times as needed, is to record the impact of learning activities, implemented within and outside classroom.
-These two tools contribute to the analysis of the activities of the carried activities, under the following parameters:
+These two tools contribute to the analysis of the activities carried out, under the following parameters:

 - a.
-Factors that led to loss of control in some situations - b.
-The strengths of the activity / competition - c.
-Factors that determine self-control - d.
+Factors that led to loss of control in some situations

+- b.
+Strengths of the activity / competition

+- c.
+Factors that determine self-control

+- d.
 Aspects to be improved

-In addition, Semi-structured interviews, focus groups and participant observation could be used as optional methods of evaluation data collection by the teachers themselves.
+In addition, semi-structured interviews, focus groups and participant observation could be used as optional methods of evaluation data collection by the teachers themselves.